New York State DEC/EFC Wastewater Infrastructure Engineering Planning Grant

 - Click on the link to the United States Census 2010 in the right hand column under "Important Links"

-- Follow the directions to navigate to census data for your community.
+- Follow the directions in How to Find 2015 American Community Survey Data for the Engineering Planning Grant (PDF, 358 KB) to navigate to census data for your community.

 Funding can be used by municipalities for the preparation of an engineering report and planning activities to determine the scope of water quality issues, evaluate alternatives, and propose a capital improvement project.
+In addition, the costs to conduct an environmental review for the recommended alternative in the report are eligible.
 In accordance with the laws, rules and regulations governing the CWSRF, projects eligible under Section 212 (Publicly Owned Treatment Works) of the federal Clean Water Act must be publicly-owned.

 Funding will not be provided for:

 - Projects that do not lead to the restoration or protection of a surface waterbody.

-- Projects already listed on the annual CWSRF Intended Use Plan.
+- Projects and scope already listed on the annual CWSRF Intended Use Plan.